c3r38r170/JJittai/README.md

 ```

-## To be added
+## To do

 Add events triggers. (not that soon)

-More file formats supported. (webp, jsonc, mp3...)
+Support more file formats. (webp, jsonc, mp3...)

+A proper documentation. (when I get my own website)

+A website to make JJittai creation more user-friendly. (see above)

 ## Known Issues
 The killing message may appear on the background.

 canBeClicked:false only works on Windows.
+Or at least it should.

 The CHASE_CURSOR behaviour may miss the cursor by less than a pixel, so it starts "bouncing" back and forth to find it.